Your browser version is not updated, please update it.

 • Penetration Test is the process of evaluating the security of a system or a network through the simulation of attacks (including hackers) that aim to gain undue access to the system.
 Being a time-consuming activity, it is performed on a specific perimeter of applications.

 In order to ensure business continuity for the management of crises following sector-wide incidents, company-related incidents or extensive catastrophes affecting the Group, Poste Italiane has defined and implemented a business continuity plan based on an appropriate identification of the most critical systems, the potential threats to them and the countermeasures to be adopted.
 This plan must, therefore, describe the criteria, procedures, technical and organisational measures and instruments adopted for emergency management (Contingency Plan) and for the recovery of the operating conditions prior to a damaging event (Disaster Recovery) in compliance with the Service Level Agreements (SLAs) agreed with internal customers.
-To ensure its efficacy over time, the business continuity plan is tested and updated periodically and against relevant organisational, technological and infrastructural innovations or, in general, in any situation capable of generating new risks.
+To ensure its effectiveness over time, the Business Continuity Plan is tested and updated annually, and in any case in response to significant organizational, technological and infrastructural innovations or, more generally, in all situations capable of generate new risks, therefore, also on an infra-annually (e.g., quarterly, semi-annually).

 During 2023, the implementation of the new BCM (Business Continuity Management) model continued, which, after the consolidation of financial services, was extended to the perimeter of payment services with the definition of the related Business Continuity Plan.
 Organisational and technological solutions for continuity were tested and training events on business continuity were held.